samatechtw/pubstudio-builder/backend/Readme.md

 # PubStudio Backend

-Rust/Cargo workspace for PubStudio Site API, and related libraries.
+Cargo (Rust) workspace for PubStudio Site API, and related libraries.

 The main setup instructions are located in the [site-api](./site-api/Readme.md) Readme.